 Do all the veterinarians at Animal Medical Center perform ultrasounds?

 No. Performing an echocardiogram requires special training.
 It is a highly specialized test.
-In fact, Animal Medical Center is one of the few veterinary hospitals in Lubbock to offer this test.
-Dr. Kara Rowntree at Animal Medical Center performs all echocardiograms.
+When your pet needs this test, we schedule a special appointment at our office our local veterinary internist, Dr. Kirk Sears of West Texas Veterinary Specialty.
 Even if you are not a client of Animal Medical Center, we can help!
 Many veterinary hospitals in Lubbock refer to Animal Medical Center to have echocardiograms performed.
 After the consultation report is completed, all medical information is sent back to the referring veterinarian for evaluation.

-How do I make an appointment for my dog or cat to have an echocardiogram?
+How do I make an appointment for my pet to have an echocardiogram?

 Please call us for an appointment to perform an echocardiogram.
 Often times, we ask your dog to be dropped off at a certain time.
 We try our best to limit the time the dog has to stay at the hospital.
 Usually, a stay of 2-4 hours is expected.Call 806-794-4118 if you have any questions.